-- (i) Periodical Secretarial Audit Report is submitted to the Board of Directors for corrective action, the audit report is prepared in MR-3. - The report is addressed to the members but is to be submitted to the board. - (iii) The report shall contain the opinion of the statutory compliance examined by the auditor and shall state whether in his opinion the company is carrying out due compliance of the applicable provisions. - (iv) Qualifications/reservation or adverse remarks, if any, should be stated by the Secretarial Auditor at the relevant places in his report in bold type on in italics. - (v) If the Secretarial Auditor is unable to express an opinion on any matter, he must mention it.
-If the scope of work required to be performed is restricted on account of restriction imposed by the company, the report should mention such limitation. - 2016 Dec [1] (d) Explain the establishment, objectives, scope and functions of the Secretarial Standards Board.
-(5 marks) - (e) Secretarial audit is a process to check compliance with the provisions of all applicable laws including rules, regulations and procedures.
-Draw a labelled block diagram explaining the process.
-(5 marks) Answer: - (d) SECRETARIAL STANDARDS UNDER THE COMPANIES ACT, 2013:
+- (i) Periodical Secretarial Audit Report is submitted to the Board of Directors for corrective action, the audit report is prepared in MR-3. - (ii) The report is addressed to the members but is to be submitted to the board. - (iii) The report shall contain the opinion of the statutory compliance examined by the auditor and shall state whether in his opinion the company is carrying out due compliance of the applicable provisions. - (iv) Qualifications/reservation or adverse remarks, if any, should be stated by the Secretarial Auditor at the relevant places in his report in bold type and in italics.

+(v) If the Secretarial Auditor is unable to express an opinion on any matter, he must mention it.
+If the scope of work required to be performed is restricted on account of restriction imposed by the company, the report should mention such limitation.